Frequently Asked Questions

 Are the decking boards reversible?

 We advise the boards to be laid small groove side up.
 You may wish to lay them differently hower you may experience increased slippage and colour change when laying the boards differently, and this is done at your discretion.
+Whilst you can fit them either way up we recommend installing the multi-groove side up, the reverse side will be less slip resistant and will show stains and water marks far more when fitted with the multi groove side facing down.

 Will I get a colour difference with my decking boards?